 - The live-action adaptation of Casshern (2004) takes place in an effectively-portrayed Diesel Weird War/Diesel Desolation setting.

-- Iron Sky (2012) contrasts the Dieselpunk of the Moon Nazis against the white plastic/metal iTechnology of Twenty Minutes into the Future.
+- Iron Sky (2012) contrasts the dieselpunk of the Moon Nazis against the white plastic/metal iTechnology of 20 Minutes into the Future.

 - Dimensions: a line, a loop, a tangle of threads, an independent film about time travel, set in the 1930s.

 - Dakota Harris includes alien technology, Nazi agents, a lost Polynesian civilisation, and a gang of Sky Pirates operating in the Bermuda Triangle.

 - War of the Worlds: Goliath takes place in an alternate 1914 on the cusp of World War I, with walking tanks and giant heavily armed airships thanks to retroengineered alien technology.